juilyoon/lightrail/README.md

 ============
 [![Build Status](https://secure.travis-ci.org/lightness/lightrail.png?branch=master)](http://travis-ci.org/lightness/lightrail)

-Lightrail is a minimalist Ruby stack for apps that serve primarily JSON APIs.
+Lightrail is a minimalist Rails 3 stack for apps that serve primarily APIs, with a particular focus on JSON APIs.
 If [Sinatra][sinatra] doesn't give you enough, but [Rails][rails] is still too much, Lightrail is for you.

 [sinatra]: http://www.sinatrarb.com/
 [rails]: http://rubyonrails.org/